Coreyok96/JB-Topic-Bot/README.md

-bash-irc-bot
+JB-Topic-Bot
 ============

-A simple, modular IRC bot written in bash
+IRC topic bot written in bash based off of Newbrict's bash-irc-bot.

-throw "modules" into /modules/module-name/module-name.sh and they will be loaded up during runtime.

-call modules with botname: test arg1 arg2 ....
+Designed to work in co-operation with JB-Announcer.

+**Requirements**

+1. inotify-tools
+2. tail
+3. telnet